 Continuing education exam

-Handbook of Neurological Sports Medicine Online CE Course presents techniques for diagnosis and treatment of head-related injuries to ensure that medical professionals provide the best care possible to their patients and athletes.
-Authored by a respected team of neurosurgeons, including highly regarded concussion researcher Julian Bailes, this evidence-based e-book with exam bundle offers expert guidelines for managing these serious injuries and an opportunity to earn continuing education credits.
+Handbook of Neurological Sports Medicine CE Course presents techniques for diagnosis and treatment of head-related injuries to ensure that medical professionals provide the best care possible to their patients and athletes.
+Authored by a respected team of neurosurgeons, including highly regarded concussion researcher Julian Bailes, this evidence-based course offers expert guidelines for managing these serious injuries and an opportunity to earn continuing education credits.

-There is an 80-question exam based on the content of the text.
+There is an 95-question exam based on the content of the text.
 Upon successful completion of the exam, a certificate of completion may be retrieved for submission to a certifying organization.
-Instructions for downloading the e-book and retrieving the certificate will be e-mailed once the order is complete.

 Part 1: General Concepts